 Wittenberg University is a good decision for individuals interested in a Communication & Media Studies major.
 Communications graduates from Wittenberg University receive an earnings boost of approximately 4.8% above the average earnings of communication & media studies graduates.
 Located in Springfield, Ohio, this college is a strong final choice for students who enjoy the joy of a substantial city.

+Rated #18 in Ohio for overall value, we would have estimated this university's terrific instructional programs to feature a larger price tag.
 Wittenberg features a high performing men's golf team.
-This college features a superior freshman retention rate, with 78.0% of first-year students coming back for their second year.
 Take a look at all of Wittenberg University's rankings to know more about the college.

 Every student pursuing a degree in Communication & Media Studies has to take a look at Wilmington College.
-Soon after graduating, Communications students usually earn around $36,487 in the first five years of their career.
+Communications graduates from Wilmington College receive an earnings boost of around 1.5% above the typical income of communication & media studies graduates.
 Wilmington, Ohio is situated in a peaceful, relaxing, country area.

-Quite a few Wilmington College first-year students receive scholarships.
 Wilmington College does not require first-year students to live on-campus.
+92.0% of undergraduates at Wilmington College acquire school funding, so make sure you submit the FAFSA!
 Look at a few school videos to discover what student life is like.

 Marietta College is among your top options if you want to study Communication & Media Studies.
 Soon after graduation, Communications students usually earn an average of $36,582 in their early careers.
 Students who love a more relaxed life will enjoy the school's setting in the small town of Marietta, Ohio.

 Ohio University - Main Campus is among your top options if you're planning on studying Communication & Media Studies.
-Soon after graduating, Communications students usually earn about $35,423 at the beginning of their careers.
+Ohio University - Main Campus communication & media studies graduates make 1.1% more than the average communications graduate.
 With over 20,000 undergraduates, this school is among the largest schools in the U.S..